-We know that the number of cats in 68% of all households in the US has nearly reached 100 million in total.
-But do you know that at least 10% of these kitties have, at least once in their lifetime, contributed to the poop cat-astrophe that kitty households have encountered?
-Pooping on their owner’s bed is just one of many such encounters, which is worse than cat urinating on bed.
+Did you know that in 68% of US households, there are almost 100 million cats?
+Did you also know that at least 10% of these kitties has contributed to the poop cat-astrophe that kitty households have encountered at least once in their lifetime?
+Pooping on their owner’s bed is just one of many such encounters, which is worse than a cat urinating on a bed.

 The Great Cat-astrophe

-On a peaceful day, as we pass by our bedroom; all busy with minds up in the clouds – probably calculating budgets or workloads – noses are assaulted by that distinctive smell of ammonia.
-True to our fear we see dark brown nugget shapes on our bed – maybe even on the pillow.
+Consider this scenario.
+On a peaceful day, as we pass by our bedroom, minds up in the clouds – probably calculating budgets or workloads – our noses are assaulted by that distinctive smell of ammonia.
+True to our fear, we see a few dark brown nugget shapes on our bed – maybe even on our pillow.

-You have probably seen your pet – or heard of a friend’s puss – that took a dump in the bed.
-Another kitty messed the kitchen sink, the bathroom sink or the laundry.
-Another by the closet door and still another on the carpet, on the door or even on the staircase where somebody even stepped on that one time one was too lazy to switch the lights on.
+You have probably seen your pet – or heard of a friend’s cat– taking a dump in the bed, while another kitty messed the kitchen sink, the bathroom sink or the laundry.
+Yet another cat had an accident by the closet door and still another on the carpet, the door or even on the staircase where somebody even stepped in the mess that one time they were too lazy to switch the lights on.

-Your kitty – and your friend’s or friend’s friend’s kitty – probably has taken a dump just about everywhere… except inside the litter box.
+Your kitty – and your friend’s, or your friend-of-a-friend’s kitty –has probably taken a dump just about everywhere… except inside the litter box.

-With this stinky problem, the first thing we often ask is “Why did my cat just poop on my bed?”
+With a stinky problem like this, the first thing we often ask ourselves is “Why did my cat just poop on my bed?”